ParallelMaths/parallel/pages/7-08-tricky-parking-problem.md

 Lots of schools offer students a weekly or monthly maths puzzle competition.
 If your school does not have such a competition, then you could suggest it to your maths teacher.

-And if you are a student or teacher that already takes part in or runs a regular puzzle, then let us know if you have a questions that we could included in our Parallelograms [by emailing us](mailto:contact@parallel.org.uk).
+And if you are a student or teacher that already takes part in or runs a regular maths puzzle competition, then let us know if you have any question that we could include in our Parallelograms [by emailing us](mailto:contact@parallel.org.uk).

 In the meantime, here is a question from a London school, posed to its students earlier this year.